-14.1.1 Where the minimum investment levels allow, initial investments can only be made by sending a completed application form to the ACD's Transfer Agency Team at 177 Bothwell Street, Glasgow, G2 7ER, or TADealing@tutman.co.uk, having made a telegraphic transfer to the ACD's bank account.
-Application forms are available from the ACD.
+14.1.1 Where the minimum investment levels allow, initial investments can only be made by sending a completed application form to the ACD's Transfer Agency team at 177 Bothwell Street, Glasgow, G2 7ER, either (i) accompanied by a

-The ACD will accept written instructions on receipt of a payment by telegraphic transfer on subsequent transactions which can be carried out by writing to the ACD's Transfer Agency at the address set out above.
+- cheque (up to £50,000) or (ii) having made a telegraphic transfer to the ACD's bank account.
+Application forms are available from the ACD. - 14.1.2 The ACD will accept written instructions with payment on subsequent transactions which can be carried out by writing to the ACD's Transfer Agency team at the address set out above.
 The ACD will also accept telephone purchases from FCA regulated entities for subsequent investments, which may purchase shares by telephoning the ACD on 0141 483 9700.
 Subsequent transactions will be processed as at the next Dealing Day.
-Where an instruction has been received by telephone, or where the ACD has, at its discretion, accepted an instruction prior to receiving settlement, settlement is due within four Business Days of the Valuation
+Where an instruction has been received by telephone, or where the ACD has, at its discretion, accepted an instruction prior to receiving settlement, settlement is due within three Business Days of the Valuation Point.

-Point.
 Purchases made by telephone are subject to risk limits at the ACD's discretion, and the ACD may at its discretion reject or defer an instruction to purchase shares until it is in receipt of cleared funds for the purchase (when the purchase of shares will be placed at the next Valuation Point following receipt of cleared funds).
-An order for the purchase of shares will only be deemed to have been accepted by the ACD once it is in receipt of cleared funds for the application.

-Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information.

-The ACD, may at its sole discretion, accept instructions to purchase shares on the basis of an authority communicated by electronic means (which will include email) and sent by the Shareholder or delivered on their behalf by a person that is authorised by the FCA or regulated in another jurisdiction by an equivalent supervisory authority, subject to:

-- (a) prior agreement between the ACD and the person making the communication as to: - (i) the electronic media by which such communications may be delivered; and - (ii) how such communications will be identified as conveying the necessary authority; and - (b) assurance from any person who may give such authority on behalf of the investor that they will have obtained the required appointment in writing from the Shareholder. - 14.1.2 The ACD at its discretion has the right to cancel a purchase deal if settlement is materially overdue (being more than five Business Days since the receipt of an application form or other instruction) and any loss arising on such cancellation shall be the liability of the applicant.
-The ACD is not obliged to issue shares unless it has received cleared funds from an investor. - 14.1.3 The ACD reserves the right to charge interest at 4% per annum above the prevailing Bank of England base rate, on the value of any settlement received later than the fourth Business Day following the Valuation Point. - 14.1.4 The ACD has the right to reject, on reasonable grounds relating to the circumstances of the applicant, any application for shares in whole or part, and in this event the ACD will return any money sent, or the balance of such monies, at the risk of the applicant.
-In addition, the ACD may reject any application previously accepted in circumstances where the applicant has paid by cheque and that cheque subsequently fails to be cleared. - 14.1.5 Any subscription monies remaining after a whole number of shares have been issued will not be returned to the applicant.
-Instead, smaller denomination shares will be issued in such circumstances. - 14.1.6 No interest payment will be made on client money held by the ACD, prior to investment in the Company.
-Client money will be held in a designated client money account with NatWest Group plc.
+An order for the purchase of shares will only be deemed to have been accepted by the ACD once it is in receipt of cleared funds for the application. - 14.1.3 Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information. - 14.1.4 The ACD, may at its sole discretion, accept instructions to purchase shares on the basis of an authority communicated by electronic means (which will include email) and sent by the Shareholder or delivered on their behalf by a person that is authorised by the FCA or regulated in another jurisdiction by an equivalent supervisory authority, subject to: - (a) prior agreement between the ACD and the person making the communication as to: - (i) the electronic media by which such communications may be delivered; and - (ii) how such communications will be identified as conveying the necessary authority; and - (b) assurance from any person who may give such authority on behalf of the investor that they will have obtained the required appointment in writing from the Shareholder. - 14.1.5 The ACD at its discretion has the right to cancel a purchase deal if settlement is materially overdue (being more than four Business Days of receipt of an application form or other instruction) and any loss arising on such cancellation shall be the liability of the applicant.
+The ACD is not obliged to issue shares unless it has received cleared funds from an investor. - 14.1.6 The ACD reserves the right to charge interest at 4% per annum above the prevailing Bank of England base rate, on the value of any settlement received later than the third Business Day following the Valuation Point. - 14.1.7 The ACD has the right to reject, on reasonable grounds relating to the circumstances of the applicant, any application for shares in whole or part, and in this event the ACD will return any money sent, or the balance of such